 Writing isn’t contained to one month of the year.
 It’s constant.

 So you fluffed November.
+Or July, if you’re participating in CampNaNoWriMo.
 No biggie.
-Another month has begun, and the words written in December matter just as much.
+Another month has begun, and the words written this month matter just as much.
 It takes as long as it takes.

 We’re writers.
 We persevere.

 Maybe you wrote more than me, maybe you wrote less.
 Even if you wrote nothing, just remember that in the grand scheme of things NaNoWriMo doesn’t matter.
-December has begun.
+A new month has begun.
 Get writing.